Industry Trends

 By Tiffany Regaudie

-Narrowing down the top restaurants in Toronto is no easy feat.
-On any given day, Toronto diners can choose from one of 12,000 restaurants within the city’s walls.
+Narrowing down the most unique restaurants in Toronto is no easy feat.
+On any given day, Toronto diners can choose from one of nearly 10,000 restaurants within the city’s walls.

 And with one of the most diverse restaurant scenes in the world, we’re sure we’re missing a ton of amazing options – so make sure to do your homework on your niche if you’re thinking about opening up a spot in Toronto.

 For the budding restaurateur, Toronto is ripe for conceptual analysis: which concepts are working? which are not?
-To help you fine tune and differentiate your restaurant concept, we’ve created a list of 25 of the best restaurants in Toronto.
+To help you fine tune and differentiate your restaurant concept, we’ve created a list of 25 of the best and most unusual restaurants in Toronto.

 With these creative concepts in mind, we hope that you can refine your startup idea or fill out your current concept so that your offering stands out from the rest.